 You might be wondering which of these is the better option for you.

-Well, in a nutshell, the Explore Eco Pass is better if you are looking for more of a transport pass and are intending to use the train at least 3-4 times during the day with the entry discounts as a bonus.
+Well, in a nutshell, the Enjoy Eco Pass is better if you are looking for more of a transport pass and intend to use the train at least 3-4 times during the day with the entry discounts as a bonus.

-However, if you’re wanting to visit more than 2-3 attractions as well as travel to and from them by the Metro, then the Osaka Amazing Pass might be better for you as it includes free entry to over 50 different Osaka sights.
+However, if you want to visit more than 2-3 attractions as well as travel to and from them by the Metro, then the Osaka Amazing Pass might be better for you as it includes free entry to over 50 different Osaka sights.

 Have a look at our longer post on the Osaka Amazing Pass to see exactly what’s included and how to use it best to save money on your trip.

-You can pick it up in all stations on the Osaka Metro.
-Either from the ticket machines, or, at the ticket counter or shops.
+You can pick it up at all stations on the Osaka Metro.
+Either from the ticket machines or, at the ticket counter or shops.

 It looks like the picture above